 Much as its name might imply, hard-copy record storage entails the organization and management of business records in paper formats.
 Although a single piece of paper may not seem to occupy much space, documents and records can quickly begin to stack as your company grows.

-With an average filing cabinet already taking up as much as 20 square feet of office space to store only a portion of your documents, many modern businesses still utilizing hard-copy data storage have now enlisted the services of offsite data storage to help better organize and manage their records.
+An average filing cabinet already taking up as much as 20 square feet of office space.
+This stores only a portion of your documents.
+Many modern businesses still utilizing hard-copy data storage have now enlisted the services of offsite data storage.
+This helps better organize and manage their records.

 Digital Record Storage